Want to enter ketosis while still eating carbs?

 - Carb backloading capitalizes on your daily hormonal fluctuations.
 A study of 78 police officers found improved blood biomarkers, less hunger, greater weight loss, and improved hormone levels from six months of backloading carbs.

 - Other research suggests high-protein breakfasts increase energy levels.

 - Low-carb, high-fat breakfasts keep blood sugar steady which reduces cravings, fatigue, brain fog, and distractability.

 - More recently, a 2018 study showed that a high-fat breakfast increases fat burning throughout the day.

 - Eating low-carb earlier in the day keeps hunger away and prevent weight gain.

 - Carbohydrates are not needed for normal athletic performance for up to 75 minutes.

 Importantly, high-carbohydrate breakfasts (especially those low in fiber) notoriously spike blood sugar and leading to fat gain.

-Much like intermittent fasting and keto, a few things happen that make carb backloading an ideal option:
+Like intermittent fasting and keto, a few things happen that make carb backloading ideal.